Kit Carson: Third expedition, 1845

-At Klamath Lake, in southern Oregon, Frémont's party was hit in a revenge attack by 15–20 Indians on the night of May 9, 1846.
+At Klamath Lake, in southern Oregon, Frémont's party was hit in a revenge attack by 15 to 20 Indians on the night of May 9, 1846.
 Two or three men in camp were killed.
 The attackers fled after a brief struggle.
-Carson was angry that his friends had been killed.
-He took an ax and avenged the death of his friends by chopping away at a dead Indian's face.
-Frémont wrote, "He knocked his head to pieces."
-In retaliation for the attack, a few days later Frémont's party massacred a village of Klamath people along the Williamson River during the Klamath Lake massacre.
+Carson, angry that his friends had been killed, took an ax to a dead Indian and, according to Frémont, "knocked his head to pieces".
+In retaliation for the attack, a few days later, Frémont's party massacred a village of Klamath people along the Williamson River in what was called the Klamath Lake massacre.
 The entire village was razed and at least 14 people were killed.
 There was no evidence that the village in question had anything to do with the previous attack.